No. 1 Clemson wakes up late to beat Syracuse 47-21

 The Orange were the last ACC team to defeat the Tigers (5-0 ACC) with a 27-24 victory in 2017.
 A year later at Death Valley, Syracuse again looked primed for the upset as it held a 10-point lead in the fourth quarter before Clemson’s 27-23 escape to keep its national championship season intact.

-Despite entering as 45-point underdogs, coach Dino Babers and Syracuse kept the Tigers out of synch much of the game and were down just 27-21 late in the third quarter.
+Despite entering as 45-point underdogs, coach Dino Babers and Syracuse kept the Tigers out of synch much of the game and was down just 27-21 late in the third quarter.

 “I don’t know what it is with the Orange vs. the Orange,” Babers said.